zakhcst/angular-github-nodejs-open-issues/README.md

-# AngularGithubRepos
+# Angular NodeJS Github repos open issues sample project
-An Angular 6 project.
+Angular 6 sample project.
+Includes:
+1. HTTP request to NodeJS Github API
+2. Shows the repositories list
+3. On click makes HTTP request to the repository opened issues if not cached already
-Makes HTTP requests to NodeJs github repo and on click shows the open issues.
+4. And shows the open issues

-Includes the standard services tests and component's unit and integration tests The API is limited to 60 requests per hour.
+Includes the standard services tests and specific component's unit and integration tests.

+The API is limited to 60 requests per hour.

-The project is hosted in Firebase.
+The project is hosted in Firebase https://github-nodejs-issues.firebaseapp.com.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.